vlocityinc/newport-design-system/docs/DevelopmentSetup.md

 -->
 ```

-3. Add the following properties to the `<properties>` node if they are not already present.
+3. Add the following properties to the `<properties>` node if they are not already present, substituting your actual branch number, e.g., 234, for <CURRENT_RELEASE_NUMBER>.
     `<properties>` node is under `<workspace>` node.

     ```xml